- CLOSING -

 The buyer's lender usually arranges the closing and makes sure that the closing agent has all the necessary documents in place.
-Most closings take place at the title or escrow company, but can sometimes take place at an attorney’s office.
-These days we're also seeing more remote closings, which are either done digitally or they come to you (though this is more common with refinances).
+Traditional closings usually take place at the title or escrow company, but can sometimes take place at an attorney’s office.

 Remember that the fees and taxes for the seller are 2-4% of the sale price.
 These closing costs are deducted from the profits made on the sale of the home and paid at closing, so you will only need to bring funds to closing if you don’t have enough equity in the home to cover these costs.

 At the closing appointment you’ll sign all the legal documents related to the sale of your property.

 HAND OVER KEYS

 The keys are handed over to the buyer and you will have now vacated the premises.

 This last step is handled by the escrow agent, where they will transfer the deed for the home to the new owner (or their lender), pay off your remaining mortgage balance, pay all closing costs, and turn over your profit.